Volunteer Teaching in Nepal

 The impact you have on your students will be obvious as they start to develop their language abilities, but you will also be part of a much larger network of volunteers, which is making a positive and ongoing contribution to the wider community.

 Volunteering as a Teacher in Nepal

-Projects Abroad works with a variety of schools in the Kathmandu area.
-You can choose between teaching in elementary schools, with children aged between about 4 and 12, or in high schools, with children aged 13 to 18.
-The schools are very basic but welcoming.
-The main resources you will have in your classroom are a blackboard and a piece of chalk.
-Despite this, the enthusiasm of the children and the appreciation of your colleagues are sure to make volunteer teaching in Nepal a highly rewarding experience.
+Projects Abroad works with a variety of schools in Kathmandu.
+You can choose between teaching in elementary schools, with children between the ages of 4 and 12, or in secondary schools with children from the ages of 13 to 18.
+The schools have very basic facilities and the main resources you will have in your classroom are a blackboard and a piece of chalk.
+Despite this, the enthusiasm of the children and the appreciation of your colleagues are sure to make volunteer teaching in Nepal a highly rewarding experience!

-On average, a class has around 20-30 pupils, and a volunteer will normally be in charge of half a class, the other half being taken either by another volunteer or a local teacher.
-Most of our Teaching placements require you to work up to four hours per day from Monday to Friday.
+On average, a class has around 20-30 pupils, and a volunteer will normally be in charge of half a class (the other half being taken either by another volunteer or a local teacher).
+It may be the case that you are placed in charge of the whole class, so you need to be prepared for that challenge.
+Most of our Teaching placements require you to work between four to six hours per day from Monday to Friday.